Human Cell & Tissue Products (HCT/P) Adverse Reaction Reporting

 The guidance document provides specific information that will assist HCT/P establishments in reporting to FDA using the MedWatch Form FDA 3500A.
 The Standard Operating Procedure is utilized by FDA in investigating certain adverse reaction reports.

-- Guidance for Industry: MedWatch Form FDA 3500A: Mandatory Reporting of Adverse Reactions Related to Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) - 11/30/2005
+- Guidance for Industry: Investigating and Reporting Adverse Reactions Related to Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) Regulated Solely under Section 361 of the Public Health Service Act and 21 CFR Part 1271 - 3/2016

 - CBER SOPP 8508 - Procedures for Handling Adverse Reaction Reports Related to "361" Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps)